Go-Mazu/Go-Mazu/README.md

 👀 I’m interested in software development, machine learning, data analytics, and new challenges

-🌱 I’m currently learning new ways to visualize data and create deep learning models
+🌱 I’m currently learning new ways to visualize data, create deep learning models, and develop software to industry standards

 <!---
 Go-Mazu/Go-Mazu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.